sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-entities/entities.md

 ## Create and manage proxy entities

-Proxy entities are dynamically created entities that Sensu adds to the entity store if an entity does not already exist for a check result.
 Proxy entities allow Sensu to monitor external resources on systems where you cannot install a Sensu agent, like a network switch or website.

+You can create proxy entities the same way you would create agent entities, but Sensu can also dynamically create them when an entity does not already exist for a check result and add them to the entity store.
+In this case, Sensu will use the [`proxy_entity_name`][45] defined in the check to register proxy entities for your external resources.

+Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result instead of a keepalive message.

-You can modify proxy entities via the backend with [sensuctl][37], the [core/v2/entities API endpoints][36], and the [web UI][33].
+Modify proxy entities as needed via the backend with [sensuctl][37], the [core/v2/entities API endpoints][36], and the [web UI][33].

+{{% notice note %}}
-If you start an agent with the same name as an existing proxy entity, Sensu will change the proxy entity's class to `agent` and update its `system` field with information from the agent configuration.
+**NOTE**: If you start an agent with the same name as an existing proxy entity, Sensu will change the proxy entity's class to `agent` and update its `system` field with information from the agent configuration.
+{{% /notice %}}

 ### Proxy entity example